 Preparing for the end of the business year is the best way to ensure your…

 An experienced small business accountant can have your state and federal tax returns prepared quickly and accurately and also save you a significant amount of time.
-Making sure they have the information they need to do your taxes accurately and successfully is key to saving you money, so to help you start getting your resources together (and keep up with them throughout the year), we're sharing the documents and information necessary for small business tax preparation.
+Making sure they have the information they need to file your small business taxes accurately and successfully is key to saving you money, so to help you start getting your resources together (and keep up with them throughout the year), we're sharing the documents and information necessary for small business tax preparation.

 Whether you have a sole proprietorship, limited liability corporation, or s-corporation, your business taxes pass through to your personal taxes, so it's important to have correct personal identification information as well as business information so your return doesn't get sent back.
 You'll need a form of identification, such as a driver's license, as well as your social security number and the social security numbers of any dependents.